 For New Zealand residents and visitors from countries like Germany, this allows them to maintain their home licence and the ability to drive in New Zealand.
 This is because countries like Germany only allow a driver to have one licence; if a person wanted to sit a New Zealand licence they would have to surrender their German licence.
 Getting a licence in Germany is much more expensive and difficult than in New Zealand, which is why some are reluctant to give it up.

-Licence holders from the following countries can easily convert their licence without having to take a theory test:
+Licence holders from the following countries can easily convert their private passenger vehicle or motorbike licence without having to take a theory test:

 Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, Luxembourg, the Netherlands, Norway, Portugal, South Africa, South Korea, Spain, Sweden, Switzerland, the United Kingdom or the United States of America.